 Communication means more than simply sending email or texts.
 You must be able to engage with prospects face-to-face.
-An effective communicator is concise, and accurate.
+An effective communicator is concise and accurate.

 They avoid buzzwords, cliches, or industry “jargon.”
 Begin to improve your communication skills by starting with written communication.

 The "lone wolf" approach to sales is over.
 Sales "teams" are the new normal.
-You must be able to work with multiple team members, technical specialists and management.
+You must be able to work with multiple team members, technical specialists, and management.

-5. Good Decision Making Skills
+6. Decision Making

 Knowing when to pull the trigger is important.
 Good decision making skills include having a full understanding of a situation, the right information, and a clear goal.
 When you're faced with a difficult decision, make sure you have the facts at hand.

-Knowing when to pursue and when to back off a prospect is important to a salespersons success.
+Knowing when to pursue and when to back off a prospect is important to a salesperson's success.
 Be decisive.
 Work on your decision making skills and increase your value to the company.

-Don't tell a client, “the ball got dropped,” tell them “I forgot to do X, I'm sorry, I'll make this right.”
+Don't tell a client, “the ball got dropped.”
+Tell them, “I forgot to do X. I'm sorry.
+I'll make this right.”
 Building relationships is the cornerstone of sales.
 Integrity reveals a depth of character that gains trust and respect.

 People like to be around and work with positive people.
-Learn how to accept praise, and how not to over react to criticism.
+Learn how to accept praise and how to not overreact to criticism.

-Remain positive not only with prospects, but also with your co-workers.
-Maintain a positive attitude and people will love to work with you.
+Remain positive not only with prospects, but also with your coworkers.
+Maintain a positive attitude, and people will love to work with you.

-8. A Drive To Excel
+10. A Drive To Excel

 They schedule their day with meaningful tasks to take advantage of every minute and show initiative rather than waiting to be told what to do.
 On a fundamental basis, your willingness to do a job affects how well it gets done.
 Be driven to succeed.

-9. Time Management
+11. Time Management

 Learning how to prioritize and manage your time is crucial to success.
 Periodically, assess how you're spending your time.
 How much time do you spend on sales and how much on everything else?